supercodingninja/ReverseEngineeringCode/ReadMe.md

 ###### [Back to Table of Contents](#Table-of-Contents)
 We live in a busy world; and thriving businesses are busier.
 As a developer, who has joined a new team, you may be expected to inspect code; which you have never seen before.
 Rather than having a team member explain every line for you, you can dissect the code, yourself!
 This saves many unnecessary questions for team members; and provides you credibility for when you do ask.
 Part of being a good developer is staying with the trend.
 Learning new code and approaches are part of your great experiences as a developer.
 The better you become at Reverse Engineering Code, the stronger you become as a Developer; and such a skill can also make refactoring code less challenging.
 This may even be the difference between staying on task(s), maintaining a job; or even eceiving a promotion.
 Don't worry, You got this: "HELLO, WORLD!"

-Remember this also, as a developer, your goal should be designing NEW experiences that makes people's lives simple; because as developers, we solve problems that people didn't even knew they had- even better, in a way that they do not understand: We are the super heroes and heriones of tomorrow; so get coding, and I hope this repository helps you along your development. - [Frederick Thomas](https://www.linkedin.com/in/discoverfrederickthomas/), Super Coding Ninja™

 ## User Story
 ### As the Quiz Administrator
 ###### [Back to Table of Contents](#Table-of-Contents)